New Jersey Guardianship Attorneys

 A: Disagreements about lifestyle choices or behavior are common between parents and adult and minor children.
 Parents and relatives must understand there’s no guarantee that a court will grant a guardianship over an adult child unless it is clear that incapacity puts the adult child at risk of harm to himself or others.
 When a minor child becomes an adult, the issues become more complex.

-Unfortunately, there’s no such thing as the guardian police.
+There is no such thing as the guardian police.
 An attorney can help parents become legal guardians, but unless the person is involuntarily committed to a mental hospital, it’s not always possible to force them to start taking their medicine or move to a different house – even if they are legally required to.
 Still, it is worth discussing the issue with a qualified New Jersey guardianship attorney.
 Many courts are sympathetic to the plight of parents of adult children who are mentally and/or developmentally incapacitated.

 Q: I’d like to be my aunt’s guardian, but neither she nor I can afford an attorney.
 Are there other options available?